Non-consensual condom removal: Canada

 A 2014 Supreme Court of Canada ruling (R v.
 Hutchinson) upheld a sexual assault conviction of a man who poked holes in his condom.
 Eight years later, the same court ruled that people who don't wear a condom despite being asked to by a sexual partner may also be convicted of sexual assault.

 Germany

 In 2018, a man was found guilty of sexual assault in Germany's first conviction for stealthing.
-In a 2022 German case, a woman was sentenced for sexual assault after using defective condoms in order to get pregnant by a man who did not seek a committed, serious relationship.
+In a 2022 German case, a woman was sentenced for sexual assault after she intentionally rendered the condoms defective (through perforation) in order to get pregnant by a man who did not seek a committed, serious relationship.

 The Netherlands

 In March 2023, a 28-year-old man in The Netherlands was convicted of coercion for secretly removing his condom despite his victim explicitly stating she would not have intercourse without one.
 The man could not be convicted for rape, because the law in The Netherlands does not cover penetration without a condom while there was consent for penetration in itself.
 The man was sentenced to three years of probation and to pay a €1000 fine.

+In 2024 a new law was passed which allowed for convictions of sexual assault for non-consensual condom removal with first conviction of three months in jail issued in 2025 to a 40-year old man from Rotterdams.